Thomas Allen Harris, “Heaven, Earth and Hell”, 1993, film still.

 New Spiritualities: Film as Ritual

-Ayida curator Serubiri Moses and ICA Assistant Curator Egbert Vongmalaithong select short experimental films by Alicia Díaz and Patricia Herrera, Luis Vasquez La Roche, Thomas Allen Harris, Tesora Garcia, and Serubiri Moses.
+Ayida curator Serubiri Moses and ICA Assistant Curator Egbert Vongmalaithong select short experimental films by Alicia Díaz and Patricia Herrera; bryan ortiz, Mariana Parisca, and Luis Vasquez La Roche; Thomas Allen Harris; Tesora Garcia; and Serubiri Moses.
 All explore themes central to the current ICA exhibition Ayida, including syncretism, spirituality, and migration.
-Each film will be briefly introduced by Vongmalaithong.

 In En el Cielo de Abajo, we make an offering to spaces that have been ignored, oppressed, and erased.
 We listen through our skin to the vibrations of the earth.
 We come together to remember how to communicate beyond information and let go of our forms in revelry.

-Description: Poems by Assotto Saint (1957-1994) – whose heroic life was a core inspiration behind the Ayida exhibition – are read aloud at his memorial by friend and poet Colin Robinson (1961-2021).
+Poems by Assotto Saint (1957-1994), whose heroic life was a core inspiration behind the Ayida exhibition, are read aloud at his memorial by poet Colin Robinson (1961-2021).
 A close friend of Saint’s, Robinson was a Trinidadian poet and HIV/AIDS activist who moved to New York City in 1981.

 10 AM-5 PM